POTENTIAL SPEAKING TOPICS

 Nurturing Children and Youth through Spiritual Styles

 Young people know God.
 And they encounter God in diverse ways along the spiritual journey.
 Amidst this diversity, four distinct avenues for connecting with God emerge: through words, emotions, symbols, and action.
-These are four spiritual styles, a concept Joyce Bellous uses to describe broad approaches to spirituality and faith through which people know God and make sense of the world.
-By drawing from my first book, Children’s Ministry that Fits, I will blend insightful research, relevant theory, and practical experience in order to help participants move beyond one-size-fits-all approaches to spiritual formation and begin nurturing the spiritual lives of young people in ways that are hospitable of each and every spiritual style.
+These are four spiritual styles, a concept Joyce Bellous developed to describe approaches to spirituality and faith.
+By drawing from my first book, Children’s Ministry that Fits, in which I use spiritual styles to understand the spiritual lives of children, I will help participants move beyond one-size-fits-all approaches to spiritual formation and nurture the spiritual lives of young people in ways that are hospitable of each and every spiritual style.